 BAM!
 Your mission statement complete.
 This is the method to be used when you need your document quickly and have little time for thorough analysis.
 But I will advise you to follow the method described below the next time you write your mission statement.

-The Thorough Mission Statement
+How To Create The Thorough Mission Statement

 This kind of a mission statement requires more thorough analysis and therefore, is more time-consuming, but as I wrote earlier, will pay bigger dividends.